jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 For Microsoft 365 Files you need to do this via Settings > Cloud Apps > App Connectors > Microsoft 365 > Edit Connector

 ![image](https://github.com/user-attachments/assets/ce5a7ae9-1650-4033-80fc-5cfeff0d575a)

+🛑 A lot of the policies and ideas discussed in this write-up depending on the above being enabled for M365 so ensure to check that all these boxes are ticked!

 > Note that App Connectors is for APIs and not for Conditional Access Session Control, these are 2 seperate things.
 Also note for malware policy to work with M365 you need to enable the above for M365, for app governance actions you will need M365 Apps.